scalespeeder/DayZ-BETA-112-Chernarus-Building-Hunting-Stealth-XML-Files/dayz_112_building_hunting_farming_stealth_chernarus_xml_mods_readme.txt

-RELEASE CANDIDATE 1.12 Building, Hunting, Farming & Stealth  xml Mod Changelog & Terms Of Use
+BETA 1.12 Building, Hunting, Farming & Stealth  xml Mod Changelog & Terms Of Use

 To install these files simply upload them to your server in the same folders as the originals, so those originals are over-written, then do a server restart.
 Depending on the population of your server, the time it takes for the new items to spawn in will vary.